juxor/afaq/markdown/secH2.md

 affairs.
-That is why the prohibition by the central authorities on the calling of such congresses . . . represent a direct and insolent violation of the rights of the workers."_ [quoted by Peter Arshinov, **The History of the Makhnovist Movement**, p.
-129] We will leave it to the readers to decide which of the two, Trotsky or Makhno, showed the fundamentally _"anti-democratic"_ perspective.
+That is why the prohibition by the central authorities on the calling of such congresses . . . represent a direct and insolent violation of the rights of the workers."_ [quoted by Peter Arshinov, **The History of the Makhnovist Movement** , p.
+129] We will leave it to the readers to decide which of the two, Trotsky or Makhno, showed the fundamentally _"anti- democratic"_ perspective.

 Moreover, there are a few theoretical issues that need to be raised on this matter.
 Notice, for example, that no attempt is made to answer the simple